 Following your arrest, you will be given a preliminary hearing during which you are formally charged with DUI and any other criminal offenses.
 This hearing can take place the next day, or it may happen weeks later.
 Hearings must be conducted in a specific way that provides you with substantial rights under the law.

 When any of these constitutional rights are violated or denied, the charge is considered illegal.
 The most common rights violations related to the preliminary hearing are:

 - You were denied the right to be represented at the hearing by an attorney,

 - No one ever advised you that you had the right to be represented by an attorney,

 - You were denied the right to have your hearing conducted in “one session” or

 - You were not given your right to present witnesses, confront witnesses, or cross-examine witnesses.

 No Probable Cause

-Probable cause means that there are rational grounds to believe that a DUI was committed, and also rational grounds to believe you are the one that committed it.
-On its face, this can sound like the question of whether you are guilty or innocent—but it’s much simpler than that.
-Arguing that there is no probable cause is more like arguing that the entire charge is preposterous.
+Probable cause means that there are rational grounds to believe that a DUI was committed, as well as rational grounds to believe you are the one that committed it.
+This is not the same as a question of whether you are guilty or innocent.
+It is much simpler than that; arguing that there is no probable cause is similar to arguing that the entire charge is preposterous.